ABI Research: The Simplicity of Next gen Connectivity Management Platforms

 Organizations need expertise, as they might well not understand the true potential of IoT for their business.
 They need technology that ‘just works’, allowing them to focus on core value.
 On top of that, they need international connectivity that allows them to truly monetize their IoT offerings, with one clear cost in the form of OPEX that doesn’t punish them for their own success.

 Here at floLIVE, we were delighted to be highlighted as an example of an innovative connectivity solutions provider that checks all of these boxes.
-We make it simple for carriers to address their customer needs, and build on traditional CMP solutions to handle both the business challenges of IoT, and the technical ones.
+Read our article about the differences between today’s connectivity management platforms.
+We make it simple for iot network operators to address their customer needs, and build on traditional CMP solutions to handle both the business challenges of IoT, and the technical ones.